limbernie/limbernie.github.io/_posts/2018-07-09-google-ctf-beginners-quest-part-1.md

 ![/etc/passwd](/assets/images/posts/google-ctf-beginners-quest-part-1/1d870198.png)

-If I've to guess, the flag should be located in `/home/user`.
+If I had to guess, I'd say the flag is at `/home/user`.

 ![Flag](/assets/images/posts/google-ctf-beginners-quest-part-1/03072e8a.png)